vzhang90/Credit_Risk_Analysis/README.md

     - Resample training data using `ClusterCentroids` algorithm

 > For each of the above three resampling algorithms:
->    - Used `LogisticRegression` classifier to make predictions and evaluate the model’s performance
+>    - Use `LogisticRegression` classifier to make predictions and evaluate the model’s performance
->    - Calculated the accuracy score of the model
+>    - Calculate the accuracy score of the model
->    - Generated a confusion matrix
+>    - Generate a confusion matrix
->    - Printed out the imbalanced classification report
+>    - Printe out the imbalanced classification report

 ### SMOTEENN algorithm to Predict Credit Risk